ezouu/my_sts/README.md

 ### Overview

-The `misccmds` module in CFE provides a collection of miscellaneous commands that enhance the functionality and usability of the firmware environment.
+The `misccmds` module in STS provides a collection of miscellaneous commands that enhance the functionality and usability of the firmware environment.
 These commands cover a wide range of utility functions not categorized under other specific command modules.

 ### Key Commands